The Guide to Becoming Successful at Freelance Photography

 The “What is your budget?” dilemma.

-Figuring out how to price your work in any industry can be both difficult and annoying, even more so as a freelance photographer and especially if you’re just starting out and aren’t so confident about your work.
-I still find it somewhat difficult to discuss the prospect of payment options with clients over email let alone in person.
+Figuring out how to price your work in any industry can be both difficult and annoying, even more so as a freelance photographer, especially if you’re starting and aren’t so confident about your work.
+I still find it somewhat difficult to discuss the prospect of payment options with clients over email, let alone in person.

-If you don’t take time to set out what is included in your package or in the price that you’ve set, the client will always ask for and expect more turning what should have been a profitable job into a never-ending job in which you’re too afraid to ask for more money.
-If someone asks you to go above and beyond what was originally planned, don’t be scared to explain that this would require an additional payment.
+If you don’t take the time to set out what is included in your package or in the price that you’ve set, the client will always ask for and expect more turning what should have been a profitable job into a never-ending job in which you’re too afraid to ask for more money.
+If someone asks you to go above and beyond what was initially planned, don’t be scared to explain that this would require an additional payment.

 Don’t keep your clients waiting.

 Be sure to get back to them while you’re still at the top of your mind.
-Even waiting a day and e devastating, because a client may have reached out to 25-50 other photographers in that time and completely forgotten about you.
-Get the dialogue going as quickly as possible so they stop looking elsewhere…
+This is how a professional photographer does things.
+Even waiting a day can be devastating because a client may have reached out to 25-50 other photographers at that time and completely forgotten about you.

 Keep track of what needs to be done.

-Lists are extremely important.
-If you don’t plan what you’re going to do in a day, the chances are you won’t be able to reach your goals and targets by completing the series of tasks required to reach them.
-Especially with freelancing, there is always a lot of random stuff to keep up with including things you won’t feel like doing and end up procrastinating.
+Lists are essential.
+If you don’t plan what you’re going to do in a day, then chances are you won’t be able to reach your goals and targets by completing the series of tasks required.
+Especially with freelancing, there is always a lot of random stuff to keep up with, including things you won’t feel like doing and end up procrastinating.

 Track and schedule your time.

 Track your time.
-This is an extremely difficult thing to do, especially if you love reading and watching things on the internet.
-While there’s certainly nothing wrong with reading informative websites related to freelance photography or your work as a freelance photographer, it fragments your attention.
+This is an extremely difficult thing to do, especially if you love reading and watching things on the Internet.
+While there’s nothing wrong with reading informative websites related to freelance photography or your work as a freelance photographer, it fragments your attention.

-If you have trouble with particular websites with this, use a Chrome extension like this one to help you stay on top of what you’re actually spending (or wasting) your time on.
+If you have trouble with particular websites with this, use a Chrome extension like this one to help you stay on top of what you’re spending (or wasting) your time on.